kubo/ruby-flite/README.md

 * `String#to_speech("play")` and `Flite::Voice#speech(text, "play")`
   don't save wave data to the specified file `play`.
-They output speech data to the speaker instead.
+They output speech data to the PC speaker instead.

 * `String#to_speech("stream")`, `String#to_speech("none")`,
   `Flite::Voice#speech(text, "stream")` and `Flite::Voice#speech(text, "none")`